aryagowda11/Educational-chatbot-MLOps/README.md

 2. **Speech-to-Text Engine**
    - Transcribes lecture audio into text in real time.
-   - Built using cloud-based services (e.g., Google Cloud Speech-to-Text or Groq Whisper) to ensure high accuracy and low latency.
+   - Built using cloud-based services (and Groq Whisper) to ensure high accuracy and low latency.

 3. **Natural Language Processing (NLP) Module**
    - Processes transcribed text and user queries.